seatrips/ark-node/README.md

+# Rise on Ark

+Work in progress for running Rise on the Ark codebase.
+To install a Rise testnet node follow the Developer Installation.
+The instructions have been modified for Rise.

 # Ark

 Ark is a next generation crypto-currency and decentralized application platform, written entirely in JavaScript.
 For more information please refer to our website: https://ark.io/.